 - Table of Contents

-- Part 1) From the New Chitose Airport to Sapporo
+- 1. Getting From New Chitose Airport to Sapporo

-- Part 3) Travel around from Otaru Station!
+- 3. Travel Hokkaido by Train from Otaru Station!

-- Part 6) Travel around From Abashiri Station!
+- 6. Travel Hokkaido by Train From Abashiri Station!

-Part 1) From the New Chitose Airport to Sapporo
+1. Getting From New Chitose Airport to Sapporo

 Sapporo, the capital of Hokkaido has many sightseeing spots: Sapporo Snow Festival as its winter specialty, Susukino as a red-light district, The Clock Tower, Sapporo Hitsujigaoka Observation Hill with the statue of Clark which is located in the suburbs, and ski jumping stadiums.
 It is 37 minutes away from New Chitose Airport by JR rapid.